Parametrix construction of the transition probability density of the solution to an SDE driven by $\alpha$-stable noise: Introduction

+The general case is much more complicated, and the purpose of this paper is to show that under suitable assumptions on the coefficients and the parameter $\alpha$, the $C_\infty$-closure of the operator $(L,C_\infty^2(\rd))$ is the generator of a semigroup $\{P_t, t\geq 0\}$, which corresponds to a strong Markov process.

+Our approach is analytic, and mainly relies on the \emph{parametrix construction} of the ``candidate'' $p_t(x,y)$ for the transition probability density of the required Markov process.
+We develop a new version of the parametrix method, which substantially depends on the relation between the regularity of the drift coefficient $b(x)$ and the parameter $\alpha$ and, in particular, allows us to handle the case $0<\alpha\leq 1$ and $b\neq 0$, i.e. the one where the gradient part of the generator is not dominated by the jump part.
+To associate the constructed kernel $p_t(x,y)$ with a Markov process in a unique way, we develop a new method, which we believe may be useful in other settings as well.
+This method relies on the fact that $L$ possesses the positive maximum principle, and exploits a new notion of an \emph{approximate fundamental solution}.
+We refer the reader to a detailed discussion in Section~\ref{over}, where we also give an overview of available results.

+We also consider the probabilistic counterpart to the problem described above.
+Namely, we consider an SDE driven by $Z^{(\alpha)}$ \be dX_t=b(X_t)\, dt+\sigma(X_{t-})\, dZ^{(\alpha)}_t; \ee here and below we denote $\sigma(x)=a^{1/\alpha}(x)$.
+Using the parametrix construction and the fact that the closure of $(L,C_\infty^2(\rd))$ is the generator of a Markov process, we show that a weak solution to \eqref{SDE} is unique and actually coincides with this Markov process.
+This fact also ensures that the martingale problem for $(L,C_\infty^2(\rd))$ is well posed.
+Finally, we provide lower and upper bounds for the transition probability density $p_t(x,y)$.

 The paper is organized as follows.
-In Section~\ref{s20} we formulate our main results; an outline of the method, an overview of the available results, and a relative discussion of our main results are also given therein.
-Section~\ref{s2} is devoted to the construction and estimation of the parametrix series, and to the continuity properties of $p_t(x,y)$.
-Similar estimates for the time-wise derivative of $p_t(x,y)$ are given in Section ~\ref{s3}.
-Section~\ref{s4} is devoted to the justification of the method, and contains in particular the proofs of the well-posedness of the martingale problem related to \eqref{symbol}, and of the uniqueness of the weak solution to \eqref{SDE}.
-The basic notation is collected in Appendix A. Appendices B and C are contain some auxiliary results, used in the proofs.
+In Section~\ref{s20} we formulate the main results, give the outline of the proofs and an overview of already existing results, comparing them with ours.
+Section~\ref{s2} is devoted to the parametrix method for construction of the function $p_t(x,y)$, which is the candidate for being the fundamental solution to the Cauchy problem for $\prt_t -L$.
+Section~\ref{s4} is devoted to the relation between the operators $P_t$ and $L$, in particular, we prove that the family of operators $\{P_t,\, t\geq 0\}$ forms a strongly continuous contraction semigroup on $C_\infty(\rd)$.
+Then we prove that the extension $(A,D(A))$ of $(L, C_\infty^2(\rd))$ is in fact the generator of the semigroup $\{P_t$, $t\geq 0\}$, and, moreover, that $p_t(\cdot ,y)\in D(A)$, and is the fundamental solution to the Cauchy problem for $\prt_t -A$.
+In Section~\ref{sweak} we prove that the constructed process $X$ is the weak solution to \eqref{SDE}, and that the martingale problem $(L, C_\infty^2(\rd))$ is well-posed.
+In Section~\ref{s3} we give the estimates on the time derivative $\prt_t p_t(x,y)$ and related auxiliary function appearing in the parametrix construction.
+In Section~\ref{s7} we give the proofs of lower and upper bounds on $p_t(x,y)$.
+Appendices A and B contain some auxiliary results, used in the proofs.